 Notwithstanding the positive aspects of shareholder activism indicated above, one should always bear in mind that activists do not necessarily aim at long-term investments or have a true capital commitment with the company they invest.
 Empty voting, as it has been called worldwide when the economic interest in the company does not reflect, proportionally, the voting power, has been experienced in Brazil, and may lead to decisions not necessarily aligned with a company’s and its shareholders’ long-term views.

-With a view to aligning Brazilian practices with those of the member countries of the Organisation for Economic Cooperation and Development, the CVM issued CVM Instruction 627/2020.
-The new rule sets out a scale of percentage holdings that minority shareholders must have in order to seek reparation for losses caused by management, through actions such as: bringing a derivative action against members of management, calling a general meeting of shareholders, requiring information from the Fiscal Council and requesting information from members of management.
+With a view to aligning Brazilian practices with those of the member countries of the Organisation for Economic Cooperation and Development, the CVM issued the former CVM Instruction 627/2020, which is now CVM Resolution 70/2022.
+The rule sets out a scale of percentage holdings that minority shareholders must have in order to seek reparation for losses caused by management, through actions such as: bringing a derivative action against members of management, calling a general meeting of shareholders, requiring information from the Fiscal Council and requesting information from members of management.

 Although the change is positive in the sense that it promotes shareholder activism, the CVM has jurisdiction only over matters involving corporate law and the securities market, with powers to bring administrative enforcement proceedings and impose sanctions against parties that violate CVM regulations, the Brazilian Corporations Law, or the Capital Markets Law (Law 6385/1976).

-Even so, the CVM’s enforcement efforts are becoming one of the main ways shareholders have found to obtain reparation when their rights are infringed.
+Even so, in 2019 and 2020 the CVM’s enforcement efforts were one of the main ways shareholders have found to obtain reparation when their rights are infringed.
 Every year, the CVM brings numerous enforcement proceedings against individuals and companies.
-In the second quarter of 2020 alone, for example, the total amount of fines issued by the CVM was 9.58 million reais, against 20 accused parties.
-In 2019, fines imposed by the CVM came to more than 1 billion reais.
+However, this scenario seems to be turning around.
+In 2021 the fines imposed by the CVM reached 19.3 million reais, against 83 defendants.
+On the other hand, in the second quarter of 2020 alone, for example, the total amount of fines issued by the CVM was 9.58 million reais, against 20 accused parties, and in 2019, fines imposed by the CVM came to more than 1 billion reais.

 Nonetheless, given the CVM’s limited scope of action, many investors and shareholders still must turn to the courts to recover losses caused by members of management and controlling shareholders who act contrary to the law.
 In fact, Brazil’s courts have held that the civil liability of management and of controlling shareholders can be dealt with in the same way, since both are subject to the same principles established in the Constitution with respect to the country’s economic order.
 Controlling shareholders are therefore subject to the same action in civil liability provided for in the Brazilian Corporations Law with respect to members of management.